nucleic/atom/docs/source/examples/ex_coersion.rst

 Coersion Example
 ===============================================================================

-Demonsatrtion of the basic use of the Coerced member.
+Demonstration of the basic use of the Coerced member.

 ..
 TIP:: To see this example in action, download it from :download:`coersion <../../../examples/api/coersion.py>`